 MINDS AND MELODIES

-The Minds and Melodies Program is aimed at students who have experienced negative events in their lives which are affecting their confidence, self-esteem, and engagement in society.
-Our practitioners deliver a rolling 6-week mentoring programme, comprising a mixture of 2-hour group and 1:1 coaching and workshop sessions utilizing music and video production techniques to support students to express themselves and their emotional well-being by identifying positive qualities to build their confidence and self-esteem, increasing motivation.
+The Minds and Melodies One 2 One Development Program is aimed at students who have experienced negative events in their lives that affect their confidence, self-esteem and commitment to society.
+Our practitioners deliver a rolling 6-week mentoring programme that includes a mix of 2-3 hour 1:1 coaching and workshop sessions that use music and video production techniques to support students in expressing themselves and their emotional well-being by identifying positive qualities to build confidence and self-esteem.

 To create a nurturing environment for children and young people to progressively build stronger foundations necessary to maintain a positive mental attitude.